marco-willi/camera-trap-data-pipeline/README.md

 module load python3
 cd /home/packerc/shared/scripts/snapshot_safari_misc
 git pull
+chmod -R g+rw /home/packerc/shared/scripts/snapshot_safari_misc
 ```

 The easiest way to exectue the following codes is to copy & paste them to a text editor, change the parameters (e.g. paths) and then copy & paste that to the command line to execute them.

 ## Get and Extract Zooniverse Exports

+Some of the scripts used for different sites can be found here: [zooniverse_exports/scripts.sh](zooniverse_exports/scripts.sh)

 ### Get Zooniverse Exports